RalphExp/CloudService/README.md

 # CloudService

-## scripts base on microk8s to manipulate the kubenetes cluster
+scripts base on microk8s to manipulate the kubernetes cluster